Change Orders: Stop Leaving Money on the Table

 Client Changes

 This is the big one that will likely drive most of the change orders on a project.
-I've yet to work on a remodel or custom build where the original scope of work wasn't added to, deleted, or modified in some form by the client.
+I've yet to work on a remodel or custom build where the client didn't add to, delete, or modify the original scope of work, or make significant design changes in some form.

 Whenever you have to pivot away from the original plan your clients agreed to, you're going to end up spending additional time doing behind-the-scenes work, like coordinating with vendors and trades, pricing out materials, and adjusting the project schedule.
 That, along with the additional costs for materials and labor to execute project changes, is billable time you could be charging to other revenue-generating projects, and it's the fastest way to bleed money on a project if you aren't capturing those costs via a change order form.